 Ready for Production

 All of our design competencies lead to high-quality, production-ready stamping tools.
 We meet your expectations using the full capabilities of our tools.
-Lessons learned in prototyping transition into progressive tool designs for producing highly reliable critical-to-mission products.
+Meier’s lessons learned in prototyping are utilized in production tool design and development in producing highly reliable critical-to-mission products.

 Rooted in our tradition as a tooling design and manufacturing leader, Meier’s advanced in-house tooling team is equipped with modern CAD technology to produce the high-quality dies and fixtures used in our precision stamping and assembly operations.